hyperledger/fabric/docs/source/dev-setup/devenv.rst

 Prerequisites
 ~~~~~~~~~~~~~

-In addition to the standard :doc:`../prereqs` for Fabric, the following prerequisites are also required:
+In addition to the standard :doc:`../prereqs` for Fabric, the following prerequisites are also required to run the Fabric tests:

 -  (macOS) `Xcode Command Line Tools <https://developer.apple.com/downloads/>`__
+-  (All platforms) `jq <https://stedolan.github.io/jq/download/>`__
 -  (All platforms) `SoftHSM <https://github.com/opendnssec/SoftHSMv2>`__ use version 2.5 as 2.6 is not operable in this environment
--  (All platforms) `jq <https://stedolan.github.io/jq/download/>`__

 For Linux platforms, including WSL2 on Windows, also required are various build tools such as gnu-make and
 C compiler.
 On ubuntu and it's derivatives you can install the required toolset by using the command